 You may have an indication that a mental health disorder is underlying your loved one’s substance use disorder if:

 - The person experienced a trauma (e.g., physical or sexual abuse, loss of a loved one, or near-death experience) prior to beginning heavy drug use.

 - There is a family history of mental health issues.

 - The person exhibits clear signs of a mental health disorder (e.g., depression, anxiety, or disordered eating).

 - The person has experienced extreme personality changes before, during, and/or after heavy drug or alcohol use.

 If you believe that your loved one is living with a mental health disorder, a complete psychiatric evaluation is needed to identify the problematic symptoms and reach an accurate diagnosis.
 This evaluation will inform treatment going forward.

 How is PTSD treated?

-- Eye Movement Desensitization and Reprocessing (EMDR): Guided eye movements performed in combination with a retelling of the trauma event can help to diminish its power and decrease the negative symptoms experienced by the client.
+- Eye Movement Desensitization and Reprocessing (EMDR): Guided eye movements performed in combination with a retelling of the traumatic event can help to diminish its power and decrease the negative symptoms experienced by the client.